 By Morgan Jones

-The report was published in the May issue of CDC’s Vital Signs.
+This study was published April 17 in CDC’s Morbidity and Mortality Weekly Report.
 No conflicts of interest were reported.

 For even more health news, information, and videos, sign up for the dailyRx Newsletter.
 You will get one email every morning with the top health news stories for the day.